 South African wines are some of the best in the world.
 And many of the best South African wines come from the Hemel-en-Aarde Valley outside of Hermanus.
 Hemel-en-Aarde means “heaven on earth” in Afrikaans and we can attest to the fact that this is not an embellishment.
 Along the R320, over a dozen vineyards produce some amazing wines.
 We visited Creation Wines to taste the distinctively elegant wines that come from the terroir of heaven on earth.

 On our trip to South Africa, we drove high up in the Hemel-en-Aarde Valley in search of wine perfection.
+This area a few hours from Cape Town came as a complete surprise to us.
 The R320 wine route climbed up into the clouds, the tarmac disappeared and became a bumpy two-lane dirt road near the top of the ridge.

 Turning off the road into Creation Wines vineyards, the road became a muddy dirt track.
 The clouds thinned and the Babylon Toren peak could be seen rising over a 1,000 feet above the winery, which scaled the gentle green slopes below.
 On the shore of a small pond, the large glass Creation Wines restaurant and tasting room lets visitors view the vineyards and Babylon Toren peak while sampling some of the region’s best wines.

 Creation Wines offers a remarkable wine and food pairing in the tasting room.
-The Creation Wines menu features ten distinctive wines with eight original canapés (cost is ~$12.00).
+The Creation Wines menu features ten distinctive wines with eight original canapés.
 Our host, Kate, seated us at a large, French country table right by the windows and walked us through the memorable experience.

-The third wine was the Creation Viognier 2014, an aromatic white wine well adapted to South Africa that has a strong mineral character and accents of summer peaches.
+The third wine was the Creation Viognier, an aromatic white wine well adapted to South Africa that has a strong mineral character and accents of summer peaches.
 This was paired with an apple, camembert and prosciutto tartlet.

-The final white wine was the Creation Chardonnay 2013, a lightly oaked Chardonnay with a fine acidity and a strong fruit character.
+The final white wine was the Creation Chardonnay, a lightly oaked Chardonnay with a fine acidity and a strong fruit character.
 The chardonnay was paired with an avocado and prawn with citrus and vanilla mayonnaise.

 The Hermanus wine region produces a very unique kind of cool-climate Syrah.
-We sampled the Creation Syrah 2012, which has a round flavor of black cherry and spice.
+We sampled the Creation Syrah, which has a round flavor of black cherry and spice.
 This was paired with a delicious Asian five spice pulled pork wonton with prune and Darjeeling puree.